GCSE English Literature: The Strange Case of Dr. Jekyll and Mr Hyde

 The Strange Case of Dr. Jekyll and Mr Hyde

-Robert Louis Stevenson’s novella The Strange Case of Dr. Jekyll and Mr Hyde is a profound exploration of the duality of human nature.
-Written in 1886, the story delves into the conflict between good and evil within a single individual, represented through the characters of Dr. Jekyll and his alter ego, Mr. Hyde.
+Robert Louis Stevenson's novella The Strange Case of Dr. Jekyll and Mr Hyde is a profound exploration of the duality of human nature, the conflict between reputation and morality, and the inherent struggle between good and evil.
+Written in 1886, this work remains a significant text in the study of English literature.

 Related topics: